This document describes a few components of the Homebrew/brew

 and brew audit

-: This builds and deploys a new Homebrew Docker image.CI / test everything (macOS)
+: This builds and deploys a new Homebrew Docker image to GitHub Packages and Docker Hub.CI / test everything (macOS)

 : This runs several checks on macOS including brew tests